 (Art.
-7.13 Section 2, Subsection q WHW)
+7.13 Section 2, Subsection q WHW) FSC right of approval, BoS advisory powers

-- 1. Students who have taken a written examination or who have received the assessment of a practical exercise can ask the relevant examiner for a discussion of the results during a period of 20 working days after the announcement of the results.
-The discussion will take place within a reasonable period. - 2.
-At the request of the student or at the initiative of the examiner, a discussion justifying the assessment will take place between the examiner and the student as soon as possible after the announcement of the result of an oral examination. - 3.
-If a collective discussion is organised by the examiner, students may submit requests as referred to in section 1 only if they have been present at the collective discussion and have motivated their requests, or if they were unable to be present at the collective discussion because of circumstances outside their control. - 4.
-The Board of Examiners may allow deviation from the provisions in Sections 2 and 3.
+- 1. Students who have taken a written examination or who have received the assessment of a practical exercise can ask the relevant examiner for an explanation of the results during a period of 20 working days after the announcement of the results.
+The explanation will be given within a reasonable period of time. - 2.
+At the request of the student or at the initiative of the examiner, an explanation justifying the assessment will be given by the examiner and the student as soon as possible after the announcement of the result of an oral examination.
+During the discussion of the assessed work it is not permitted to copy the underlying examination questions. - 3.
+If a collective explanation is organised by the examiner, students may submit requests as referred to in section 1 only if they have been present at the collective explanation and have motivated their requests, or if they were unable to be present at the collective explanation because of circumstances outside their control. - 4.
+The Board of Examiners may allow deviation from the provisions in Sections 2 and 3

-Article 22 - Period of validity for examinations
+Article 22 - Period of validity for examinations (additionally see RGBoE article 16 Retain work and results) (Art.

-(Art.
 7.13 Section 2, Subsection k, Art.
 7.10, Section 4 WHW).
 FSC right of approval, BoS advisory powers

-1. The period of validity of the results of an examination is indefinite.
-The dean can restrict the period of validity of a successfully completed examination only if the knowledge or insight that was examined has become outdated or if the skills that were examined have become outdated.

-- 2. In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the TU Delft Profiling Fund Scheme (see: link). - 3.
+- 1. The period of validity of the results of an examination is indefinite.
+The dean can restrict the period of validity of a successfully completed examination only if the knowledge or insight that was examined has become outdated or if the skills that were examined have become outdated. - 2.
+In cases involving a limited period of validity based on the first section, the period of validity shall be extended at least by the duration of the acknowledged delay in studies, based on the TU Delft Profiling Fund Scheme (see: link). - 3.
 In individual cases involving special circumstances, the Board of Examiners can extend periods of validity that have been limited based on the first section or further extend periods of validity that have been extended based on the second section. - 4.
 If a final mark is calculated from partial exams, the period of validity of a partial exam is indefinite if this partial exam is registered in Osiris.
 The validity of partial exams not registered in Osiris are restricted to the current academic year, unless otherwise stipulated in the study guide.

 Article 23 - Exemption from an examination or obligation to participate in a practical exercise (Art.
-7.13 Section 2, Subsection r WHW)
+7.13 Section 2, Subsection r WHW) FSC right of approval, BoS advisory powers